 The fruit is truly a bizarre-looking food.
 The little round, red balls with long, prickly hairs protruding are intriguing in appearance.
 But the treat is inside!

 Rambutans are sweet and juicy.
-After peeling back the intimidating exterior, the inside has a large seed that is covered by another white layer, the aril.
+After peeling back the intimidating exterior, the inside has a large seed covered by another white layer, the aril.

 The aril is the edible flesh of the fruit and the sweet part.
 Best of all, a small sack of these tropical fruits is very cheap.

-As an added bonus, rambutans are the perfect snack to help curb hunger, which is a trying task on long road trips in much of Southeast Asia.
+As a bonus, rambutans are the perfect snack to help curb hunger, a trying task on long road trips in much of Southeast Asia.

 Munching on these sweet treats will leave a traveler feeling far better than one snacking on unhealthier options.

-Southeast Asia is a treasure trove of fresh fruit, and rambutans are a delicious, endemic treat that make for a perfect healthy road trip snack.
+Southeast Asia is a treasure trove of fresh fruit, and rambutans are a delicious, endemic treat that makes for a perfect healthy road trip snack.